 January is Cervical Cancer Awareness Month—a time to learn about the disease and the importance of early detection as well as get screened.
 It is also a time to celebrate that the mortality rate for cervical cancer has dropped by 50 percent in the past 40 years, which is attributed to the widespread use of Pap smears.

 “But this doesn’t mean that women should assume that their risk of developing this type of cancer is so low that it isn’t worth worrying about,” says Erika Hamilton, MD, Director of the Breast Cancer and Gynecologic Cancer Research Program at Sarah Cannon Research Institute.
-“As a matter of fact, it's estimated that more than 13,000 women will be diagnosed with cervical cancer in 2019 and more than 4,000 women will die from the disease in 2019.”

-So with that in mind, here are the top five facts you should know about cervical cancer, all designed to help reduce your risk of developing the disease.
+With that in mind, here are the top five facts you should know about cervical cancer, all designed to help reduce your risk of developing the disease.

 Fact #1: Cervical cancer is a “stealth” disease.

 Unlike other forms of cancer that announce their presence with some kind of physical indications, early cervical cancer (and its precursor conditions, Cervical Intraepithelial Neoplasia, or CIN, Type 1 and Type 2) doesn't come with obvious symptoms.
 It is not usually until it has advanced to the point where it has grown into other structures that warning signs, such as abnormal bleeding between periods, abnormal discharge throughout the menstrual cycle or any pain or bleeding during intercourse, can appear.

 Fact #2: A Pap test is still the best “early warning” tool for cervical cancer.